[I originally posted this on January 5, 2006.]

 Does Christmas Even Need Jesus?

-By the 1920’s the sex and revelry were gone from Christmas and by the 1950’s it was all about kids and presents.
-Clearly a spiritual focus was appropriate since religious services recall the need to connect with a greater power.
+By the 1920’s the sex and revelry were gone from Christmas and by the 1950’s it was all about kids and presents, but a spiritual focus was appropriate since religious services are about connecting with a greater power.
 In the centuries before Christ, people needed to believe they’d survive the winter and they worshipped the sun as their source of life.
-Modern Christians worship the son of God, whom they recognize as the source their life.
+Modern Christians worship the son of God, whom they recognize as the source of life.

 Pick Your Own True Meaning

 The History Channel’s program ends with the observation that only children understand what Christmas is really about: pure joy and celebration, and the magic and mystery of opening gifts.
-That’s why, even as grown ups, we often experience a moment of delight when we see a Santa truly in his role or glimpse a dazzling light display.
+That’s why those of us whose families celebrated Christmas often experience a moment of delight when we see a Santa truly in his role or glimpse a dazzling light display.
 Such moments take us back to our childhood and the unadulterated awe and glory that Christmas held for us then.
 Our American Christmas tradition was tailor-made for children and they are essential to its magic.

 (I think the child-focus of the holiday is also why Christmas becomes ever more dim and disappointing to us adults: the essence of this holiday isn't about us.)